IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Experiments

 \subsubsection{MARL-IQL}

-MARL-IQL is a learnt baseline.
+MARL-IQL is a learned baseline.
 In this model, every intersection is controlled by its corresponding agent (i.e., with its own unique parameters), which learns to solve its own local MDP.
-Every agent, parameterized by a deep $Q$-Learner network, takes the exact same variables that are available to IG-RL-L as inputs (see Table~\ref{table:nodes_variables} and \S~\ref{sec:Experiments}), with the exception of lanes’ \textit{lengths}, which is constant for each MDP.
-Every $Q$-Learner consists of a first hidden layer of 256 neurons, a second hidden layer of 128 neurons and a last hidden layer of 64 neurons, which is the result of a grid-hyperparameter search.
-While this model would constitute a ``vanilla'' multi-agent implementation, we chose to add both Double $Q$-Learning and a Dueling architecture to every $Q$-Learner (see \S~\ref{subsubsec:$Q$-Learning}) as done in~\cite{liang2019deep}.
-In addition, the introduction of noisy parameters (see \S~\ref{subsubsec:noisy}) and action correction (see \S~\ref{subsubsec:constraints}), were the elements which led the the biggest improvements during training.
+Every agent, parameterized by a deep Q-Learner network, takes the exact same variables that are available to IG-RL-L as inputs (Table~\ref{table:nodes_variables} and \S~\ref{sec:Experiments}), with the exception of lanes’ \textit{lengths}, which is constant for each MDP.
+Every Q-Learner consists of a first hidden layer of 256 neurons, a second hidden layer of 128 neurons, and a last hidden layer of 64 neurons, which is the result of a grid-hyperparameter search.
+While this model would constitute a ``vanilla'' multi-agent implementation, we chose to add both Double Q-Learning and a Dueling architecture to every Q-Learner (\S~\ref{subsubsec:Q-Learning}) as done in~\cite{liang2019deep}.
+In addition, the introduction of noisy parameters (\S~\ref{subsubsec:noisy}) and action-correction (\S~\ref{subsubsec:action-correction}), were the elements which led the the biggest improvements during training.
 These improvements have the two following objectives: \begin{itemize} \item Create a strong baseline. \item Enable an ablation study.
-The only difference between MARL-IQL and S-IG-RL-L is that the former uses one neural network per intersection to learn the local $Q$-function and compute the local $Q$-values, while the latter uses the same GCN to do so at every intersection.
+The only difference between MARL-IQL and S-IG-RL-L is that the former uses one neural network per intersection to learn the local Q-function and compute the local Q-values, while the latter uses the same GCN to do so at every intersection.
 Apart from this, all the information and methods they use for training are identical. \end{itemize}